 LCCC’s University Partnership allows LCCC students to easily transfer and complete their bachelor’s and even some master’s degrees from 14 public and private universities on the LCCC campus.

 The academic year consists of two 16-week semesters, fall and spring.
 To see specific dates and holidays, please visit our academic calendar.

 LCCC offers degrees in many academic programs, including Arts and Humanities, Business, Engineering, Information Technologies, Health and Wellness Sciences, Science and Mathematics, and Social Sciences and Human Services.

-International Students with previous university study, whether in the United States, or in their own home country, are eligible for a transfer of course credit.
+F1 and J1 applicants may not apply online.
+International students with previous university study, whether in the United States or in your home country, are eligible for a transfer of course credit.

 Take a look at our frequently asked questions or contact the program coordinator to guide you through the steps of admission.

 Our admission requirements page contains useful information to assist you through the visa application process and your initial adjustment to the campus to ensure you have the resources to be successful in the classroom.
 If you have any questions or concerns, please direct all inquiries to:

 All other visa types should apply through enrollment services.
 This includes: Refugee Seekers, Asylum Seekers, A-2, E-2, F-2, G (Dependent status only), H-4, I (Dependent only), J-1 AuPair, J-2, L-2, NATO 1-6, O-3, P-4, R-2, S-5, S-6, S-7, and TD visa types.
 If you have a different visa type than those listed above and would like to know if you are eligible to study, please contact the International Initiatives Office and we will be glad to help.